rdias66/htmlPagesStudy/README.md

 - imagens precisam ser adcionadas em seus caminhos indicados no codigo
 ______________________________________________________________________________________________________________________________________________________________________
 - generic html pages for practice with increasing complexity levels
-- no multiple branch creation for commits
+- no multiple branch creation for commits(in sight that the pages are for practice)
 - images to be added on respective coded paths